Blogs

 wave

-King Charles III Coronation Medal Honors UFV President
+UFV President Honored with King Charles III Coronation Medal

-Dr. MacLean's influence extends beyond the UFV campus.
-UFV, under her leadership, has become a leading voice in food security, driven by faculty research in areas like agriculture technology and crop resilience.
-The university's embrace of the UN's 17 Sustainable Development Goals shows a wider commitment to sustainability, social justice, and global wellbeing.
-Before retiring in June 2025, she championed a new six-story residence building and a dining hall expansion to address student housing needs.
+But her impact goes way beyond UFV’s campus.
+Under her leadership, UFV has become a real leader in food security, thanks to faculty research in areas like agricultural technology and crop resilience.
+It’s inspiring to see how they’ve embraced the UN’s 17 Sustainable Development Goals, showing a commitment to sustainability, social justice, and global well-being that's truly impressive.
+And before she retired in June 2025, she even pushed through a new six-story residence building and expanded the dining hall – tackling student housing needs head-on.
+That’s dedication!

 FAQ